Sauler89/IWDEE-Tweaks-and-Fixes/README.md

 ### 2. Thief Skill Points in Multiples of Five
 **Infinity UI++ compatible**

-An IWDEE/Infinity UI++ adaptation of the convenience behavior of Sword Coast Stratagems #4115.
+An IWDEE/Infinity UI++ adaptation of the convenience behavior of Sword Coast Stratagems component #4115.

 Each click on a thief-skill `+` or `-` button changes the skill by **5 points**. `THIEFSKL.2DA` point awards are also rounded to the nearest multiple of five so unusable remainder points are not left behind.

 The original SCS implementation can conflict with Infinity UI++ because its multi-line textual expansion can interact badly with commented copies of the UI calls.
 This implementation performs the five engine clicks in a **single Lua line**, so commented Infinity UI++ code remains commented and no startup Lua error is generated.

-**Do not also install SCS #4115.**
+**Do not install SCS #4115.**

 ---

 ## Tested configuration

-The HLA implementation was developed and extensively tested on a heavily modded IWDEE installation using Infinity UI++, with Skills and Abilities v5.3 #710/#720 providing expanded HLA content during compatibility testing.
+The HLA implementation was developed and extensively tested on a heavily modded IWDEE v2.7 installation using Infinity UI++, with Skills and Abilities v5.3 #710/#720 providing expanded HLA content during compatibility testing.

 **Testing note:** the Infinity UI++ + Skills and Abilities #710/#720 configuration is the validated setup.
 Component #0 is designed to work without Skills and Abilities, but the completely standalone path has not yet been independently tested on a clean IWDEE installation.